Using the USDA Food Composition Databases, I’ve put together a complete list of the best vegan BCAA sources for you.

 Vegetables are even worse.
 I included spinach for reference, and it’s at the bottom of the list.
 It’s also hard to eat a large weight of vegetables like spinach.

-- Beans – Soy (and soy products like tofu/tempeh), mung, navy and kidney (to a lesser extent)
+- Legumes – Soy (and soy products like tofu/tempeh), mung, navy and kidney (to a lesser extent).
+If you’re not eating legumes on a regular basis as a vegan, you can’t really have a high protein diet.

 One final note that I would like to make is that butternuts are a solid source of BCAAs, but also a great vegan source of omega 3 fatty acids.